-In the Czech Republic, renewable electricity generation in plants up to 100 kW (30 kW in case of PV or 10 MW in case of hydro power) is supported through a feed-in tariff (for all solar photovoltaic power plants connected to the grid by the end of 2013).
+In the Czech Republic, renewable electricity generation in plants up to 100 kW (30 kW in case of PV or 10 MW in case of hydropower) is supported through a feed-in tariff (for all solar photovoltaic power plants connected to the grid by the end of 2013).
 Plant operators may choose between a guaranteed feed-in tariff and a green bonus paid on top of the regular electricity price achieved in the market ("Premium Tariff").
 Every electricity producer may make this choice once a year.

 Coal remains the main energy source for electricity production in the Czech Republic, followed by nuclear, and hydro.
 The government expects coal to account for 55.5% of electricity production in 2005, and 36.8% in 2030, while the share of nuclear power will increase to 33.3% in 2005 and 38.6% in 2030.
-The Czech government also aims to increase the contribution of renewable energy sources to electricity generation to 16.9% in 2030.
+The Czech government also aims to increase renewable energy sources' contribution to electricity generation to 16.9% in 2030.
 Gross production of electricity from renewable sources accounted for 10.7 % of overall gross electricity production in 2018.
 This is based on data from the Ministry of Industry and Trade of the Czech Republic.
-Overall production of energy from renewable sources in the Czech Republic totaled 192.41m GJ in 2018.
+Overall production of energy from renewable sources in the Czech Republic totalled 192.41m GJ in 2018.
 The largest shares of this total were accounted for by biomass in households (40.97 %) and outside households (23.89 %).
 It was followed by biogas (13.14 %), liquefied biofuel (6.84 %) and solar photovoltaic power plants (4.41 %).

 About Renewable Market Watch™

-Renewable Market Watch™ is delivering strategic insight about emerging renewable energy markets through its experienced research team and cutting edge predictive analytics data platform.
+Renewable Market Watch™ is delivering strategic insight into emerging renewable energy markets through its experienced research team and cutting edge predictive analytics data platform.
 We partner with our customers to provide research, data and consulting reports in areas appropriate to their specific requirements.
-Our primary focus is emerging renewable energy markets of the Asia Countries, Balkan countries, Central and Eastern Europe, CIS states (former Soviet union), LATAM countries and MENA countries.
+Our primary focus is emerging renewable energy markets of the Asia Countries, Balkan countries, Central and Eastern Europe, CIS states (former Soviet Union), LATAM countries and MENA countries.
 For more information about Renewable Market Watch™ please visit: